 By default, Lightroom offers to back up your catalog once a week when you close Lightroom, and it keeps each of those backups.
 They’re stored in a Backups folder next to the catalog, but you may have changed the location.
-In Lightroom CC/6, the backups are zipped (compressed).
+In Lightroom 6 and Lightroom Classic, the backups are zipped (compressed).
 To check the current location, open the Catalog Settings dialog, which you’ll find under Edit menu (Windows) / Lightroom menu (Mac), and change the Backup pop-up to When Lightroom Next Exits.

 Then close Lightroom and the backup dialog will appear.
 There you can view and change the current location of the catalog backups.